Epineph/zfsArch/README.md

 #rename the dir to zfsiso
 mv /releng/ zfsiso

+cd

-cd # when executed alone should take you back to the previous folder, which in this case is the ~
+# when executed alone should take you back to the previous folder,
+# which in this case is the ~
+# be mindful that if you jump to other folders in between
+# it will take you back to your previous folder
 ```

 I you don't have any AUR helped such as yay or paru, then you need to get one or youc can follow these steps.
 Just skip if you already have.
 Futhermore, you do not have to put the AUR's in `/opt` and put them where you like.
 Just remember go back to the home directory `~` before you continue if you do so, unless you use another location as reference.